dataconstant/StockManager/README.md

 ### Code
 _reference all the code or ideas for code from other sources_

+### More Information
+_please refer to Wiki to obtain detailed information about the project_

 ### Assets
 + Credentials for registration: Username - softwareconstructionassignment@gmail.com Password - comp6442
 + Firebase: https://firebase.google.com/